By Dennis Norman, on April 25th, 2021

 The foreclosure inventory rate for September was 0.4%, another 20+ year low!

 Between low, low-interest rates and the seasonally low home prices, there is no better time to buy a home!
 Just like every year, home prices are declining and will continue to decline over the next few weeks until they hit their “winter bottom” and then start the climb back to spring prices.
 All the while, mortgage interest rates remain low, giving you more buying power than a year ago, even at the higher home prices!
+Find out more, as well as get information on some of St Louis’s best resources for home buyers and sellers in our just-released market update Continue Reading →

 In August, the overall mortgage delinquency rate (30 or more days past due) was 3.7% for the U.S. which is a 0.2 percentage point decline from a year ago and is the lowest overall delinquency rate in 14-years, according to date just released by CoreLogic.
 The delinquency rate for August of 3.7% marks the lowest delinquency rate during the month of August in 20 years.
 The serious delinquency rate (120+ days late) decline of 1.2% a year ago to just 1.0% in August 2019, nearly a record low.
-The Foreclosure Rate fell in August 2019 to 0.4% from 0.5% a year ago.
+The Foreclosure Rate fell in August 2019 to 0.4% from 0.5% a Continue Reading →

 As of the end of the third quarter of this year, 18.2% of the homeowners in St Louis were “equity-rich”, meaning their mortgage total is less than 50% of their homes’ current value, according to the latest data available from ATTOM Data Research.
 As the table below shows, this is the highest rate of equity-rich homeowners in St Louis since ATTOM began tracking this data in 2013.

 Thanks to a strong economy and low-interest rates, the actual cost of a home today in St Louis is lower than it was a year ago, in spite of the fact that the median price of homes sold in St Louis has increased by 5.64% in the past year.
 Most people buying a typical home in St Louis finance nearly all of the purchase price, therefore, the cost of financing plays a significant role in the true cost of a home.
-Buyers decide what they can afford (as do lenders) based upon the house payment, not the price of the home.
+Buyers decide what they can afford (as do lenders) based upon the house payment, not the price of the Continue Reading →

 You are probably saying I’m nuts to be saying that a home in St Louis costs less today than it did 13 years ago, back in 2006, but, note I said the “real cost” of a home.
 Since nearly all people buying a typical home in St Louis are going to do so with a mortgage, I think to really determine the cost of a home, and certainly, it’s affordability, we have to look deeper than just the price.
-Therefore, as the table below shows, I analyzed the cost of a home in St Louis during two periods of time, the most recent 5-year period and the 5-year period leading up to and including 2006 (the last year of the boom before the bust).
-In determining the real cost, I looked at the median price of homes sold but then also the mortgage interest rate at the time and the resulting payment.
+Therefore, as the table below shows, I analyzed the cost of a home in St Louis during two periods of time, Continue Reading →

 Yesterday afternoon, the Federal Reserve released a statement that was quite a vote of confidence for how the economy is doing.
 The Fed Reserve’s statement included “…the labor market remains strong and that economic activity has been rising at a moderate rate.
-Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.” and went on to say “Market-based measures of inflationcompensation remain low;”.
+Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.” and went on to say “Market-based measures of inflation compensation remain low;”.

-As a result of the positive economic conditions, the Federal Open Market Committee announced it would lower the target range for the federal funds rate to 2 to 2-1/4 percent.
-The committee went on to give a very positive outlook on the future economy as well saying that “sustained expansion of economic activity, strong labor market conditions, and inflation near the Committee’s symmetric 2 percent objective are the most likely outcomes…”.
+As a result of the positive economic conditions, the Federal Open Market Committee announced it would lower the target range for the federal funds rate to 2 to 2-1/4 Continue Reading →

 The median rent for counties in the St Louis area in 2010 varied from a low of $620 in Franklin County to a high of $819 in St Charles County.
 By 2017 rents had increased to $736 and $993 respectively in those counties, according to the latest data available from the U.S. Census Bureau.
 As the table shows below, the increase in rents from 2010 to 2017 in St Louis area counties varied from 18.3% to 23.0% with a median increase of 18.75%.